lohic/ITS/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 * Initial release version.
 Tested and found works well without any issues.

 == Upgrade Notice ==
+= 5.3.4 =
+* Upgrade now for Export issue fix.
+= 5.3.3 =
+* Upgrade now for WordPress 4.9 compatibility.
+= 5.3.2 =
+* Upgrade now for getting addons support
+= 5.3.1 =
+* Upgrade now to get the fix for Export,CFS and WordPress 4.8.1 compatibility.
 = 5.3 =
 * Major improvements and fix updates, verify change log for upgrade.
 = 5.2 =